By Helen Stone

 Making the most of the space and accessibility are key factors, especially in smaller spaces.
 The benefit of drawers over doors is that you can store more and easily see and reach everything.

 Convert the entire space or combine with a traditional tall cupboard or cloakroom where space allows.

 Photography / Clever Closet, under-stair solutions

+Using cupboards under the stairs as a pantry is a great idea.
 If you're wondering how much usable space is enough for an under the stairs pantry, experts say there are two things to consider.

 ‘Head height and wall space are the two most pressing considerations for an under stairs pantry,’ says Peter Humphrey, Design Director of Humphrey Munson.

 ‘If you want some form of prep space, it will have to be in the area with the maximum head height so position the doorway accordingly.’

 How do I organize my under stairs space?

 Open shelving, cubby holes, bins on castors and racks on the inside of doors are all fittings that will make the best use of under stairs space.

 Likewise, pull out pantry units are great for accessing all stored items, including those right at the back, but you will need to front such towers with bespoke doors.